The 2014–2015 Season

 ).
 Academy Award® nominee Michelle Williams (Brokeback Mountain

-It’s about the love you always dreamed you'd find.
+It’s about the love THAT takes you by SURPRISE.

 Two worlds collide in the off-Broadway premiere of Indian Ink

 , the passionate and fascinating drama by four-time Tony Award winner Tom Stoppard (The Coast of Utopia

 , The Real Thing